palindrome69/bitsat/README.md

 # bitsat
 Do you have a question or a doubt about bitsat or BITS in general?
 This website will help solve your problems.
-This is a forum made using django which is framework in python.
+This is a forum made using django to help solve all your problems.

 FOR DEVELOPERS :